 When you qualify for Social Security retirement benefits, you get:

-- Guaranteed monthly income for life; the amount varies depending on the age at which you file and your lifetime earnings
+- Monthly income for life; the amount varies depending on the age at which you file and your lifetime earnings

 - A yearly cost-of-living adjustment to help make up for inflation